xcart/xcart-docs/_pages/kb_en/modules/sale/index.md

 ## Setting Sale Price for a Single Product

 {% note warning %}
-A sale price set for a single product overweights all other possible discounts that may be applicable.
+A sale price set for a single product overrides all other possible group discounts that may be applicable to this product.
 {% endnote %}

 To set a sale price for a single product: